 - Leave the support beams around the mailbox until you are certain the concrete is completely set.

-- USPS requires that each mailbox be clearly labeled with its corresponding house letters and numbers.
+- USPS requires that each mailbox be clearly labeled with its corresponding house numbers and address letters.

 - Add your street address or house number on the side of the mailbox with numbers at least one inch tall.